qq7te/radical-product/src/_training_posts/2022-07-03-innovation-training.md

 iconTitleThreeSubtitleOne: /images/bulb-bro.png

 titleThreeSubtitleTwo: Give your team clarity
-descriptionTitleThreeSubtitleTwo: Methodologies such as Lean and Agile are the equivalent of a fast car - they give you speed in execution.
-This innovation training will help you define your destination and navigate to it so that you can make the best use of your fast car.
+descriptionTitleThreeSubtitleTwo: Methodologies such as Lean and Agile are the equivalent of a fast car - they give you speed.
+Innovation workshops will help you define your destination and navigate to it so you can harness the power of your fast car.
 iconTitleThreeSubtitleTwo: /images/give-your-bro.png